apitoolkit/apitoolkit-fastify/README.md

 ### Adding the SDK to a fastify project

-Before you can start collecting and publishing request/response data, you need to initialize the SDK.
-The initialization process involves creating an instance of the `APIToolkit` class and configuring it with the required parameters and then calling the `init` method of the instance.
+To begin collecting and publishing request/response data, it is essential to initialize the SDK.
+This entails creating an instance of the `APIToolkit` class and configuring it with necessary parameters.
+These parameters include your app's Fastify instance and an APIToolkit API key.
+You can learn how to generate API keys by visiting this link.
+Finally, invoke the init method of the instance to complete the initialization process.

 ```javascript
 import APIToolkit from 'apitoolkit-fastify';